-Given these initial findings it comes as no surprise that the joint effect of applying all of these scenarios simultaneously translates into a positive collective effect on Brazil's competitiveness as assessed by the FRI model.
-Yet, the degree of such a positive outcome as evidenced by an upward movement of three positions placing Brazil as the 41st economy among all considered does come as a better than anticipated outcome.
-Although the complexity and nature of index analysis makes it difficult to determine the synergies produced between the elements and tests in each of these scenarios, it becomes clear that when these are applied in tandem the outcome is much more productive than any achieved individually.281
+Given these initial findings it comes as no surprise that the joint effect of applying all these scenarios simultaneously translates into a positive collective effect on Brazil's competitiveness as assessed by the FRI model.
+Yet, the degree of such a positive outcome as evidenced by an upward movement of three positions placing Brazil as the 41st economy test.
+This proxy shows the average of all 12 middle-income economies with a value for this indicator plus one standard deviation of that sample.
+The sample includes Brazil.